CasualCodes/next-gen-qa/DEVTODOS.md

       - run main process loop, for each batch done, emit {batch-done} signal, if all batches done, emit {finished} signal
       - for each {batch-done} run results-loading page render {PROBLEM: This reloads the init run script}
       - if {finished}, no more reloading of results.
+- [ ] PLAN A Branch : Little to No Dependencies
+  - Integrate render to the prompt generator loop
+  - Every after a test case is generated, render the page / update the page with AJAX
+- [ ] PLAN B Branch : All The Dependencies
+  - Use Celery and its dependencies to make an asynchronous function

 # Optional TODOS (Updated: 03-14-2025)
   - Prompt Generator + LLM : add time to generation to check time generated per test case